Breathing Is E-Zee

 Breathing Is E-Zee is a song by English electronic music group E-Zee Possee, featuring the vocals of English writer, broadcaster, and producer Tara Newley.
-It made #72 on the UK Singles Chart in 1991.
+It was released in 1991 by More Protein as the fourth single from their only album, The Bone Dance (1992).
+Newley co-wrote the lyrics with its producers, Jeremy Healy and Tommy Danvers.
+The song peaked at number 72 on the UK Singles Chart, number 60 on the Music Week Dance Singles chart and number 59 on the UK Club Chart.

 Critical reception

 Pan-European magazine Music & Media wrote, "Featuring soulful vocalist Tara Newley, this modern dance tune breathes the old Stax rhythm 'n blues sound in a Sly & Robbie type of production.
 The influence of Deee-Lite is e-zee to identify as well.
 Smoking!"